Riikka Purra: Personal life

 Purra is married and has two children.
-She tells her views on immigration were affected after she was sexually harassed in her early teens living in Tampere by persons with a refugee background.
-She became interested in immigration policy when she read Jussi Halla-aho's blog Scripta and participated in discussions on internet forums.
+Purra lives with her family in Kirkkonummi, where the local association belongs to the Finns Party.
+She says her views on immigration were affected after she was sexually harassed in her early teens by persons with a refugee background, while she was living in Tampere.
+She became interested in immigration policy when she read Jussi Halla-aho's blog Scripta and participated in discussions on Internet forums.
+Purra is a vegetarian.

-Purra has a master's degree in political science and she is completing her PhD studies on international politics at the University of Turku.
+Purra has a Master's degree in political science and she has dropped her PhD studies on international politics at the University of Turku.
 She worked as a teacher and researcher before entering politics.